 - Canada has opportunities to build a more resilient and prosperous economy.
 Major, economy-driving projects that can secure our energy future are waiting to be built.
 To act on these opportunities, we need a significant reset across Canada in terms of fiscal, tax, infrastructure, permitting, and energy and environmental policy.

-- Parts of Canada depend on the US for crude oil, natural gas, and refined products.
-This reliance includes US imports and Canadian-produced oil and gas that transit through the US on their way to Ontario and Quebec.
+- Parts of Canada depend on the U.S. for crude oil, natural gas, and refined products.
+This reliance includes U.S. imports and Canadian-produced oil and gas that transit through the U.S. on their way to Ontario and Quebec.
 This dependence poses an energy security risk for all regions of Canada.
-If the US cut off the delivery of these crucial commodities, Canada would face energy shortages and high prices.
+If the U.S. were to cut off the delivery of these crucial commodities, Canada would face energy shortages and high prices.

 - Ontario and Quebec are particularly vulnerable.
-About half of the natural gas these provinces consume is imported from the US.
-Additionally, Ontario depends entirely on crude oil delivered via the United States, with no immediate alternatives available.
-Quebec also relies on crude oil transiting the United States for about 60% of its refinery consumption.
+About half of the natural gas these provinces consume is imported from the U.S. Additionally, Ontario depends entirely on crude oil delivered via the U.S., with no immediate alternatives available.
+Quebec also relies on crude oil transiting the U.S. for about 60% of its refinery consumption.
 While there are options to deliver more Canadian natural gas via the TransCanada (TC) Canadian Mainline, the pipeline would likely require capital investment to increase its flow rate materially.
-To reduce Ontario’s dependency on US-transited oil, Line 9 could be reversed (once again) to deliver offshore oil into Ontario from Montreal, but this cannot be done in the short term.
+To reduce Ontario’s dependency on U.S.-transited oil, Line 9 could be reversed (once again) to deliver offshore crude oil into Ontario from Montreal, but this cannot be done in the short term.

-- Alberta imports over 200,000 barrels per day of light condensate from the United States to blend with heavy bitumen for transportation.
-A curtailment of these imports could increase heavy oil producers’ costs and cause operational issues that constrain production.
+- Alberta imports over 200,000 barrels per day of light condensate from the U.S. to blend with heavy bitumen for transportation.
+A curtailment of these imports could increase heavy oil producers’ costs and cause operational issues that could constrain production.

-- British Columbia, Quebec, and Ontario also depend on refined product imports.
+- B.C., Quebec, and Ontario also depend on refined product imports from the U.S.

 Summary of Canadian Exports of Crude Oil and Natural Gas